FernleafSystems/WP-Custom-Content-By-Country/readme.txt

 == Description ==

-Custom Content by Country from [Multiple WordPress Security Manager](http://icwp.io/5z "iControlWP: Multiple WordPress Security Manager") offers you the option to show/hide content to users based on their location (where provided).
+Custom Content by Country from the team behind [Shield Security](http://icwp.io/kx "Shield Security") offers you the option to show/hide content to users based on their location (where provided).

 With a simple shortcode you can specify, using a list of country codes whether to